We're Rick and Ruth Grihalva.

 After getting her degree she worked on technical support, database repair, and "dealer/consultant training" for [Microsoft Business Solutions] Solomon Software in Findlay, OH.
 She met Rick in 1984 on the 800 hot-line where he would call to report problems and get answers.
 Rick, at the time, as President of Grihalva Associates, a California corporation, that was a consulting firm supporting Solomon.

 She left Solomon in 1989 and joined Grihalva Associates.
 Six months later they formed Executive Insights, a California corporation, that was a Solomon dealer.
 He was head of consulting and she was head of development.
+They employed 19 professionals.
 They had a son, Peter [her maiden name was Peter] in 1994.
 They spent their summers camping in the western states and Canada, visiting quilt shops and gathering ideas for the ideal quilt shop.

 In early 2000 they focused on international project accounting and developed a Solomon add-on to facilitate that business and joined forces with Resource Corporation, Ltd., London, UK.